VenueDriver/widgets-venuedriver-com/README.md

 ```

-# How to update this project (only for developers of the VenueWidget project)
+# How to update this project (only for developers of the widgets.venuedriver.com project)

 * clone the Git repository for this project from GitHub.
 (We recommend forking the project first.)
 * Install RVM from [the RVM web site](http://beginrescueend.com/)